BitGo/proof-of-solvency/README.md

 #### Generate

-This generates dummy data purely for testing and puts it in `out/secret`.
+This generates dummy account batches purely for testing and puts it in `out/secret`.
 Running this can be helpful for getting an idea of what the input files look like.

 ```bash
 ./bgproof generate [number of data batches to generate] [accounts to include per batch]